TorekalanaeStudent/diover-clan/Kyle_Obedoza.md

 **<04/19/2026>** : Comment by: Go, Sean Ethan G. ; You have demostratrated commendable programming work in integrating exceptions and errors in a calculator setting, you can improve by completing more projects that incorporate such topic in question.

+**<04/19/2026>** : Comment by: Go, Sean Ethan G. ; You have demostratrated commendable programming work in integrating exceptions and errors in a calculator setting, you can improve by completing more projects that incorporate such topic in question.

+**<04/18/2026>** : Comment by: Trespeces, Guillermo; I think you did really good and was super cooperative with being dependent and independent at the same with fulfilling our last activity.
+Thanks for sticking around, great partner! 🤠

 ## ➕ Plus Points